c2997108/lastwasm/doc/maf-convert.rst

 This script takes the first (topmost) maf sequence as the "reference" / "subject" / "target", and the second sequence as the "query".
+(Exception: when converting DNA-to-protein alignments to gff or psl, the protein becomes the "query" and the DNA becomes the "reference".)

-For html: if the input includes probability lines starting with 'p', then the output will be coloured by column probability.
+For html: if the input includes probability lines starting with 'p', then the output will be colored by column probability.
 (To get lines starting with 'p', run lastal with option -j set to 4 or higher.)

 .. _maf: http://genome.ucsc.edu/FAQ/FAQformat.html#format5